JamesTheBard/pathfinder2e-tui/characters/notes.md

 - Smell near the wounds made by the claws smell even worse than normal.
 - Horrific decomposition.
 - Ibor Thorn only survivor, discovered bodies.
 Questioned by sheriff, held by guards for protection.
 - Ven Vendor is a suspect, owner of general store.
-Trean was his daughter.
+Katrine was his daughter.
 When informed, flew into a rage.
 Fought like hell regardless.
 Behavior makes sense, but is weird with respect to actions.
 - Other murders: conment from Galduria, murdered in abandoned bar, bodyguards survived now in insane asylum.
+- Got the jade hairpin back from the authorities.

+## The Investigation

+- Can't tell if Ven Vendor is lying or not, still very angry.
+- Katrine and Harker were in a relationship, used to sneak off for some happy fun times.
+- Ibor and Ven are both likely innocent.
+- Whispers: "Harker had been skimming money from the company, Scarnetti family who owns the mill caught on."

+## Insane Asylum

+- Guard's name is Grayst.
+- The Skinsaw Man is coming.
+- "He said you would visit me, made a place...he said 'Come to the mist giving to meet the pack'
+- Mist Givings -> Fox Glove manor
+- Grayst is very, very jealous of his master's love of Ayame.
+- Grayst turned into a ghast at the end...which means he was attacked by a ghast.
+- Lumbermill also involved ghasts...bodies need to be investigated ASAP.
+- Aldern Foxglove made the painting, wealthy merchant, front and center in the painting at the Rusty Dragon Inn.